 Final Thoughts

-Granola cereal can be a healthy nighttime snack when approached with mindfulness.
-By balancing portion size, ingredient quality, and timing, you can enjoy its benefits without compromising your health goals or sleep quality.
+Granola as a nighttime snack can be a healthy choice when consumed mindfully.
+By balancing portion size, ingredient quality, and timing, granola as a nighttime snack provides nutritional benefits without compromising health goals or sleep quality.